-There are so many reasons to smile and so many ways to be happy, even when life doesn’t go as planned.
-You can experience happiness or crappiness depending on how you choose to experience our experiences; let this be a message to renew your vows to see things differently.
+There are so many reasons to smile and so many ways to be happy, sincerely, even when life doesn’t go as planned or meet our expectations.
+We can experience happiness or crappiness depending on how we choose to experience our experiences; let this be a message to renew your vows to see things differently.

 “You have to participate relentlessly in the manifestation of your own blessings.” – Elizabeth Gilbert

 For the sake of your own happiness, keep your mind open to alternatives.
 Be willing to do things differently and see things from a new angle.
 Stay clear on your goals, flexible in your methods, and committed to your “why.”

 Since things won’t always go our way, we might as well spend our precious energy being at peace in the face of whatever happens “out there.”

 7 Ways to Be Happy When Life Seems Crappy